-In accordance with the laws and regulations cited below, Spaulding Rehabilitation Hospital Cape Cod does not discriminate on the basis of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or expression in admission or access to its programs or activities.
+In accordance with the laws and regulations cited below, Spaulding Rehabilitation Hospital Cape Cod does not discriminate on the basis of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression in admission or access to its programs or activities.

-Please contact SCC's Director of Quality and Compliance for additional information about these regulations and our grievance procedure for the resolution of discrimination complaints.
+Please contact SCC's quality and compliance department for additional information about these regulations and our grievance procedure for the resolution of discrimination complaints.